aackerman/talks/javascript-flow/README.md

 Flow says we don't have a state field anymore.
 So that's pretty cool.
 We can change a shared definition of a data object and flow will help us understand all of the cascading changes.

+## Enums

+[display slide about enums]

+Flow offers enums.
+Here we have a `Response` type that can have any of the string values 'yes', 'no', or 'maybe'.
+Enums that that can be statically verified are great.
+It's nice to be able to say, the input is definitely a string, but to be able to refine that down to a strict subset of different strings is really awesome.

+## Maybe types

+[display slide about maybe types]

+There are several different words to describe the concept of a variable that has a type that may or may not hold a value.
+C# has a Nullable generic type, Java has the Optional generic type, and Haskell has the Maybe.
+In all cases the idea is that the underlying value of a variable could be null or a completely different type.

+In the case on the screen the variable 'o' has be declared and could be a string, null, or undefined.

+So far I've just scratched the surface of the expressiveness of flow's type system.
+There's much more that I won't be able to cover today.
+So it's worth a look at the documentation to see what flow offers.

 ## Flow coverage

 It's often the case that flow can understand the majority of your programs by adding a minimal amount of types.
 As a baseline you want your program to have no type errors.
 After that flow offers a coverage tool that will allow you to fill in the rest of the types to get to 100% coverage.